-200 N Airline Drive, Gonzales, Louisiana ("Gonzales Plaza")
+200 N Airline Highway, Gonzales, Louisiana ("Gonzales Plaza")

-Completed in 1989, Gonzales Plaza is a neighborhood centre anchored by a 37,000 square foot Big Lots and an additional nine units.
-This property is located approximately 20 miles southeast of the state capitol, Baton Rouge, and is adjacent to a Wal-Mart Supercentre.
+Completed in 1989, Gonzales Plaza is a neighborhood center anchored by a 37,000 square foot Big Lots.
+This property is located in East Ascension Parish, about one hour drive west of New Orleans.
+It is approximately 20 miles southeast of the state capitol, Baton Rouge.
+The site encompasses a total land area of approximately 7.6 acres on the major thoroughfare of Airline Highway 61 and offers a total of 345 parking stalls .